turion/luna/doc/typescript-style-guide.md

 containing TypeScript code if it is not already there.

-Please note that in order to enable smooth prettier and eslint experience in the Visual Studio Code, you should add the following configuration to the user configuration (File -> Preferences -> Settings)
+Please note that in order to enable smooth prettier and eslint experience in the Visual Studio Code, you should install the `prettier` and `eslint` plugins, add the following configuration to the user configuration (File -> Preferences -> Settings), and restart the IDE.

 ```json
 {